binhex/documentation/docker/faq/vpn.md

 * **Cause:**  The vpn provider you have signed up with is having authentication issues<br/>
 **Solution:** try another endpoint, failing that contact the vpn provider and explain you are having authentication issues when using native openvpn/wireguard clients with AUTH_FAILED shown.

-**Q17.** I'm unable to connect to the web ui and i'm seeing the following repeated over and over in the /config/supervisord.log file, what does it mean and how can i fix it?
+**Q17.** I'm unable to connect to the web ui and I'm seeing the following repeated over and over in the /config/supervisord.log file, what does it mean and how can I fix it?

 ```text
 2020-02-04 07:21:26,213 DEBG 'start-script' stdout output: